-Drum set, percussion.
+Drum set, percussion.Teachers and/or influences?

 Teachers: John Riley was the greatest drum teacher I ever had.
 I also learned a great deal from saxophonist Bunky Green

 I remember hearing the local high school jazz band when I was in elementary school.
 I was in absolute awe of the drums from the moment I felt the rhythm.
 Your sound and approach to music:

 My current group is really focused on exploring West African rhythms, and I am really trying to wrap my head around that sensibility.
 As far as a general approach, I try to think of my role as a drummer as an orchestrator, guiding the journey of each song in the moment.
 Your teaching approach:

 .
 Eddie is the best is all regards, an amazing person and musician.
 He really pushed us to play at our best without saying a word, though flying around Wyoming in a small prop plane in a snow storm was terrifying.
 Your favorite recording in your discography and why?

 I've had several great experiences as a sideman, but there is no better feeling than putting our an album of your own.
 It really captured who I am as a musician more than any other recording I have done.
 The first Jazz album I bought was: John Coltrane A Love Supreme

 it blew my mind, though I didn't really understand what was going on.
 I picked up Coltrane's Sound

 I am just trying to represent myself and my musical journey, and I try to write tunes that allow the other guys in the band to do the same.
 What is in the near future?